 In the past few years, the reputation economy has become increasingly bloated, saturated, and most importantly unreliable.
-Gone are the days when reviews indicated an authenticated stamp of approval on the quality of experience that a place provides, and more businesses are getting savvy in cheating the system.
+Gone are the days when reviews indicated an authenticated stamp of approval on the quality of experience that a place provides, and more businesses are learning ways to cheat the system.

 In fact, Saoud Khalifah, the founder of Fakespot – a company that analyzes and detects fake reviews across different platforms – claims that 1/3 reviews on a travel platform giant are fake.
 It’s a staggering claim that comes on the heels of concerns surrounding fake news.
-While this platform denies these allegations, it shows a growing distrust that more and more people are having towards reviews from people they do not know.
-User reviews are meant to be taken with a grain of salt.
+While the platform in question denies these allegations, it shows a growing distrust amongst consumers towards reviews from people they don’t know.

-Think of the countless other restaurants that buy fake reviews, not only to get to be at the top of the rankings, but to also destroy other businesses.
-Research states that fake negative reviews are costing businesses upwards of £30,000 per year.
+Think of the countless other restaurants that buy fake reviews, not just to move up the rankings themselves, but to destroy other businesses too.
+According to The Telegraph, fake negative reviews are costing businesses as much as £30,000 per year.

-And of course, within this system, the most mediocre place can turn into the trendiest hotspot.
-Bars serving no food get mistakenly classified as restaurants.
-And rival business owners buy fake negative reviews to lower their competitors’ ratings.
+And of course, within this system, the most mediocre of places can turn into the trendiest hotspot.
+Bars serving no food can be mistakenly classified as restaurants.
+And rival business owners can buy fake negative reviews to lower their competitors’ ratings.
 Seems implausible?
-Here are some real-life cases where these have exactly happened.
+Here are some real-life cases of these examples.